Haworthiopsis coarctata (Haw.) G.D.Rowley

 Hardiness: This plant likes warmer temperatures in summer but cooler in winter.
 H. coarctata can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

-Watering: The best way to water this succulent is to use the "soak and dry" method.
-Get the soil thoroughly wet, and then wait until it is dry before watering again.
+Watering: In spring and fall, when the growth is most active, water H. coarctata thoroughly, then wait until the top of the soil dries out before watering again.
 Water your plant less during the winter when its growth slows down significantly.
-During the hottest summer months, when H. coarctata is mostly dormant, water just enough to keep the leaves from shriveling.
+During the hottest summer months, when this plant is mostly dormant, water just enough to keep the leaves from shriveling.

 Fertilizing: H. coarctata is a slow-growing plant, and it does not require much fertilizer.
 For optimum growth, fertilization is a good idea.
 Feed only with a dilute fertilizer and only during the active growing season.
 Avoid summer fertilizing as this succulent is in a 6 to 8 weeks rest period.